Fill out our form and we will be in touch.

 5.2 Health and Safety Policy

-The policy, which has been approved by the Managing Director, is reproduced below;
+The policy, which has been approved by the Executive Director, is reproduced below;

 The Company is committed to provide safe and healthy working conditions and hence prevent work-related injury and ill health to our workers and all other stakeholders: clients, subcontractors, members of the public and anyone else affected by our activities, projects or services.